aplteam/Tatin/docs/TatinForContributors.md

 The `1` provided as right argument is just an insurance against accidental calls.

-When running the test suite with the batch flag set, as `RunBatchTests` does, is fundamentally in several respects:
+When running the test suite with the batch flag set, as `RunBatchTests` does, is fundamentally different in several respects:

-* A Tatin server that listens (by default) on port 5001 is started (and is also shutdown) by the test suite itself.
+* A Tatin server that listens (by default) on port 5001 is started (and is also shut down) by the test suite itself.
 * By default all errors are trapped.

-  If you need to track down a bug than you don't want this: in that case pass a `1` as left argument.
+  If you need to track down a bug then you don't want this: in that case pass a `1` as left argument: this is treated as "debug" flag.

-Of course `RunBatchTests` does not execute any test cases that require a human in front of the monitor, but the number of such tests is pretty small anyway: less than 10.
+Of course `RunBatchTests` does not execute any test cases that require a human in front of the monitor, but the number of such tests is pretty small anyway.

-This function checks the command line:
+`RunBatchTests` checks the command line:

 * In case `OFF=1` was specified on the command line then `⎕OFF` is executed after the last test case got executed.

-  If one or more test cases failed then `⎕OFF 123` is executed eventually.
+  If one or more test cases failed then `⎕OFF 123` is executed.
 That allows the calling environment to check whether the test suite was executed successfully in its entirety or not.

 * If `OFF=1` was not specified a message is printed to the session, indicating success or failure.

 #### Running the test suite from a console or terminal

+There are two scripts available in the Tatin root directory:

+1. `RunTests.bat` if you want to run the batch tests under Windows

+2. `RunTests.sh` is you want to run the batch tests on a non-Windows platform

+These are templates: check their contents, you might need to make amendments.

 ## How to create new versions